martin-bjork/Raycaster/README.md

-# Raycaster
+# Raytracer
-A simple raycasting engine written in Unity
+A simple raytracing engine written in Unity